 Now here's my story, with links to documents (certain personal information has been deleted) so you can verify the truth for yourself.
 (For convenience, all references from this point forward are to "PublishAmerica," which is what America Star Books was called until early 2014, when the name was changed.
 When I dealt with the company, it called itself PublishAmerica.
 But America Star Books uses the same business model: they make their money primarily from sales to their own authors.)

-NOTE, 2014: America Star Books' new web site uses some different language than PublishAmerica's former site--and frankly, is slightly more up front about the fees they charge for things that legitimate publishers do better amd without cost to the author (like promoting your book).
+NOTE, 2014: America Star Books' new web site uses some different language than PublishAmerica's former site--and frankly, is slightly more up front about the fees they charge for things that legitimate publishers do better amd without cost to the author (like promoting your book, or converting it into an e-book).
 But the essential message is still the same.
 They want you to believe that all publishers operate the way they do, by making the author do all the work, and assume all the risk, while America Star Books rakes in the author's money.
 But that is not how legitimate publishers operate, as I explain below.
 America Star Books also wants you to believe that success as an author is within your grasp if you sign with them, when the reality is that their pricing and lack of marketing will make all of your efforts futile and failure virtually inevitable.

 Frequently Asked Questions (from PublishAmerica's web site): They make it all sound so wonderful.
 Page 1: "We want your book, not your money."
 Page 3: "An author's obligations are few. . . .
 The author has really only one obligation: to provide us with the completed final-version manuscript.
 We'll take it from there."
 But read on.
 The truth is in there if you read carefully.
 Page 2: " . . . there is no national following without a local following first, and local precedes national, always."
 And how does the local following occur?: " . . . it's the author who today is designated to spearhead local promotion."
 In other words, they want you to market your own book, and buy books from them so you can do so.
 The risk is all on you.